groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-dotnet/README.md

 [Product Page](https://products.groupdocs.cloud/rewriter/) | [Docs](https://docs.groupdocs.cloud/rewriter/) | [Demos](https://products.groupdocs.app/rewriter/family) | [Swagger UI](https://apireference.groupdocs.cloud/rewriter/) | [Examples](https://github.com/groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-dotnet) | [Blog](https://blog.groupdocs.cloud/category/rewriter/) | [Search](https://search.groupdocs.cloud/) | [Free Support](https://forum.groupdocs.cloud/c/rewriter) | [Free Trial](https://purchase.groupdocs.cloud/trial)

-[GroupDocs.Rewriter Cloud](https://products.groupdocs.cloud/rewriter/) is Cloud API to paraphrase Microsoft Word and PDF files as well as plain text.

-For convenience of our .NET customers, we introduce a simple SDK that assists to add paraphrasing of Microsoft Word documents, PDF documents and plain text to your app with merely a few lines of code.
+GroupDocs.Rewriter Cloud SDK for .NET is a simple C#/.NET SDK that enables your cloud Apps to perform paraphrasing of Microsoft Word® and Adobe Acrobat® PDF documents as well as paraphrase plain text by adding just a few lines of code.

-In detail, it's a set of SDKs for document and plain text rewriting in our Cloud.
-It supports paraphrasing of .doc, .docx, .docm, .pdf files.
+In other words, it's a SDK for document and plain text rewriting in our Cloud, that supports paraphrasing of .doc, .docx, .docm, .pdf files.
 Just pass a specific file or text to the GroupDocs.Rewriter Cloud API, and it will rewrite and save rewrited file in our Cloud or will return paraphrased text.

 It is easy to get started with GroupDocs.Rewriter Cloud and there is nothing to install.
 Create an account at GroupDocs Cloud and get your application information, then you are ready to use SDKs.

-## Cloud Document Rewriting Features
+## Cloud Document Paraphraser Features

-- Translation of Microsoft Word® documents
+- Paraphrasing (rewriting) of documents
-- Translation of PDF files
-- Translation of plain text
+- Paraphrasing (rewriting) of plain text
+- Return paraphrased (rewrited) text in response
+- Save paraphrased (rewrited) file in cloud
-- API that allows you to manage your files and folders in our Cloud
+- Ability to manage your files and folders in our Cloud
+- No need to install any 3rd party software

-## Supported Rewrriting Formats
+## Supported Document Formats

 You can specify format of document to rewrite putting in the request’s body:

-- **extension of word file (docx / docm / doc)** — to translate **Microsoft Word® document**
-- **extension of PDF file (pdf)** — to translate **Adobe PDF document**
+- **Microsoft Word®:** DOC, DOCX, DOCM
+- **Adobe®:** PDF

 Additionally, user could obtain rewrited file in any other format available for conversion.
 Just specify output format of paraphrased document by putting file extension in the request’s body: